wcm-io/wcm-io-caconfig/editor/src/site/markdown/usage.md

 For a configuration collection all existing collection items are displayed, and new ones can be added after entering a name.
 Single items or the whole configuration collection can be removed.

 The editor is based on AngularJS and CoralUI.

+### Publish configurations

+By default, Context-Aware configurations are stored below `/conf` and can thus not published by editors using the AEM Author GUI.
+The Editor provides an "publish this page" button, which published the editor page itself.

+It is recommended to also deploy the [wcm.io Context-Aware Configuration Extensions][wcmio-caconfig-extensions] and activate the [AEM Page persistence strategy][wcmio-caconfig-extensions-persistence-strategies].
+Then the [reference provider][wcmio-caconfig-extensions-reference-provider] also included in the extensions bundles detects changed and unpublished configuration pages below `/conf` when publishing the editor page, and allows to publish the configurations as well.

 ### Using custom edit widgets